Baldurs Gate 2

 So these pages are as close to spoiler-free as possible while still providing

 some valuable Wizards and Warriors hints and game recommendations.
-If you are looking for a more explicit hint, there's another walkthrough available
+If you are looking for a more explicit hint,

-and also a walkthrough of the Toad Village.
 My site here, meanwhile, focuses on exactly the things traditional

 walkthroughs don't: the non-critical bits of Wizards and Warriors, detours you can take, little things you can do to smooth the gameplay out,